My Problem with the LGBT Pride Progress Flag

 LGBTQIA+ Pride Progress Flag

-The new gay pride flag, half shown in the featured image above, adds colored chevrons on the left of the most common rainbow flag.
+The new gay pride flag, half shown in the featured image above, adds colored chevrons on the left of the most common "rainbow push" flag.
 I want to focus on the black and brown stripes which symbolize "people of color."
 To ensure we're on the same page, "people of color" includes Asians and Mexicans, basically meaning that "PoC" is everyone non-white.
 Back to the flag, the black and brown stripes precede the trans flag colors and are closest to the center.

 Attack on Black Masculinity